2010 United States House of Representatives elections in Maryland: District 4

+Predictions

 District 5

 The district comprises all of Charles, St. Mary's, and Calvert Counties, as well as portions of Prince George's and Anne Arundel Counties.
 The seat had been represented by Democrat and House Majority Leader Steny Hoyer since 1981.
 He was challenged by Republican Charles Lollar, the Chairman of the Charles County Republican Party, and Libertarian H. Gavin Shickle.